Gengmaosi/Human-Machine-JSE/README.md

 ```

 # Acknowledgements
-Sincerely thanks for PA_exam repository (https://github.com/AddiH/PA_exam) of the stimuli and dialog window reference.
+Sincerely thanks for the PA_exam repository (https://github.com/AddiH/PA_exam) of the stimuli and dialog window reference.